lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     :align: right
     :class: only-light

 ..  container:: abstract

-    In this tutorial, a slightly more advanced system than the LJ gas in :ref:`lennard-jones-label` is used.
+    The objective of this tutorial is to impose the deformation of a carbon nanotube (CNT) using LAMMPS.

+..  container:: abstract

-    The system is a small carbon nanotube (CNT) in vacuum.
-Some external forcing are imposed to the CNT, and its deformation is measured.
+    In this tutorial, a small carbon nanotube (CNT) is simulated within an empty box using LAMMPS.
+An external forcing is imposed to the CNT, and its deformation is measured with time.
-    Two different force fields are used.
-First, a classical force field is used, for which the bonds between atoms are unbreakable.
-Second, a reactive force field named AIREBO is used.
+    Two different force fields are used:
+    a classical force field for which the bonds between atoms are unbreakable, and a reactive force field named AIREBO.
-    With AIREBO, the breaking of bonds under strong deformation is possible.
+    With AIREBO, the breaking of the chemical bonds is possible when the imposed deformation is strong enough.

 .. include:: ../../contact/recommand-lj.rst